JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

     }
     ```

-    This function is similar to `todaysDate()` you created earlier, and which is now no longer required.
+    This function is similar to `todaysDate()` that you created earlier, and which is now no longer required.

-2. Follow the IDE’s instructions to import the missing dependencies.
+2. Follow the IDE's instructions to import the missing dependencies.
 3. Adjust your `App` composable to invoke `currentTimeAt()`:

     ```kotlin